gardener/gardener-extension-provider-gcp/docs/usage-as-end-user.md

 For production usage it's not recommend to use this field at all as you can enable alpha features or disable beta/stable features, potentially impacting the cluster stability.
 If you don't want to configure anything for the `cloudControllerManager` simply omit the key in the YAML specification.

+The `cloudControllerManager.alphaFeatureGates` contains a map of enabled or disabled feature gates.
+The alpha features can only be enabled in when the `AllAlpha` feature gate is enabled.

 ## WorkerConfig

 Multiple zones can be configured for a worker group of a GCP Shoot.
 The minimum number of machines in every worker group should be equal to or greater than the number of zones configured for that worker-group.